Speaking Treewatch a preview

 That made him sane again.

-Speaking Tree is a beautiful film about a man named Deva who looses his mind while grazing camels in the desert of Northwestern India.
+Speaking Tree is a beautiful film about a man named Deva who loses his mind while grazing camels in the desert of Northwestern India.
 As a result of his madness, he is chained to a tree for nearly a decade and cared for by his mother and brother.
 When an earthquake devastates the region, leaving tens of thousands dead and millions homeless, Deva regains his sanity and attempts to adapt to his former way of life.

 From five years of candid observation of Deva, interviews with Deva's family and footage of contemporary Indian village life, filmmaker Natasha de Betak weaves a compassionate and visually stunning account of the fragile man's bout with insanity and his struggle to come to terms with his newly regained clarity of mind.